Luciferau/libevent_notes/evbuffer.md

 #include <stdlib.h>

-/**Here is a callback that remembers how many bytes we have drained in total from the buffer,and prints a dot */
+/**Here is a callback that remembers how many bytes we have drained in total from the buffer,and prints a dot every time we hit a megabyte*/

+struct total_processed{
+	size_t n;
+}

+void coun
 ~~~